mojaveexpressguide/mojaveexpressguide.github.io/docs/MEG - Content.md

 ### [Spice of Life - Vanilla Bodies Patched](https://drive.google.com/file/d/1znZsWWDl_o8HgXwjDmD1IXPXLG0jR2c2/view?usp=sharing)

-Adds a variety of clothing and armour to the game that npc's will wear.
+A custom fixed vanilla body version of Spice of Life which adds a variety of clothing and armour to the game that will be distributed to various NPC's.

 **Installation:**